CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     - This can easily be installed on another server instead, or an existing IIS installation can be used, but for this guide I'm assuming they are on the same server.
 - Jellyfin runs as a Windows service
 - No Docker, no Apache, no Linux 😎

-There's one catch: while everything in this guide can be done through remote PowerShell only, there's a couple of times where you'll need to edit a text file.
-I prefer to just edit it on a network share and copy it over, but you can of course also just open it in Notepad if you're at the local console of the VM/server (`notepad.exe {FILE}`).
-Unlike Linux systems that usually ship with unusable garbage like Vim, Windows doesn't have a CLI text editor built in anymore, since those were 16-bit legacy programs that no longer work on 64-bit systems.

 ## 1. Windows Server Installation
 Just a quick checklist, you should probably know how to do these already.